-The curriculum is structured to provide you with the required broad-based education in design through which you will gain knowledge, understanding, and a thorough grounding in a range of skills before engaging in your chosen specialist pathway.
+The curriculum is structured to provide students with the required broad-based education in design through which they will gain knowledge, understanding, and a thorough grounding in a range of skills before engaging in their chosen specialist pathway, which will enable them to pursue professional careers as designers, with both a creative and critical outlook.
 The main thrust of this Programme seeks to:

-- Develop your intellectual and imaginative capacities, encouraging enquiry, critique, analysis and invention which will be demonstrated through the your capacity to evolve concepts for the extensive range of problems set in practical work; - Enhance understanding of cultural, economic, historical and technological contexts that affect the designer.
-This will be through course work in the form of written and spoken language so that students can demonstrate how ideas can be communicated to an intended audience in the most effective way;
+• Develop the students' intellectual and imaginative capacities, encouraging enquiry, critique, analysis and invention which will be demonstrated through the ability to develop concepts for the extensive range of problems set in practical work;

-- Develop a visual vocabulary which may be employed to solve design problems.
-The overall programme is formulated in such a way as to enable the student to identify, analyse and evaluate the aesthetic, functional and structural requirements which underlie and bring forth the conception, development and implementation of an effective and meaningful design solution. - Provide the necessary understanding of the creative and production dimensions [including use of analog and/or digital tools, as well as financial and time-related market constraints] of Digital or Graphic or Interior Design.
-Utilising and strengthening the above, the specialisation course focuses on developing the abilities of students to create and produce results to client-presentation level.
+- Enhance understanding of cultural, economic, historical and technological contexts that affect the designer's work, through engagement with research and investigation of current debates on visual and digital cultures, as well as on living and working environments. - Enable students to effectively utilise both written and spoken language so that they can demonstrate how ideas may be communicated to an intended audience in the most appropriate way; - Develop a visual vocabulary which may be employed to solve design problems.
+The overall programme is formulated in such a way as to enable the student to identify, analyse and evaluate the aesthetic, functional and structural requirements which underlie and bring forth the conception, development and implementation of an effective and meaningful design solution. - Equip students with the required creative and technical skills (including expert use of both analog and digital media) and provide the necessary critical understanding of the creative and production aspects of Digital or Graphic or Interior Design to produce proposals to client-presentation level.